HomeEngineeringStructural Engineering - Possible Causes of Structural Failure

 Another application of structural engineering deals with the prevention of structural failure.
 All structures, including buildings, have the potential for failure at some point.
 This is when the effects of stress are greatest.
 The primary reason for structural failure is the rate of change of a structure’s load-bearing capacity and load distribution.
 For example, if a heavy load is placed on a weak point, the structure can experience structural failure.
 If the load changes, the strength of the structure can decrease or the force by which the structure compresses or grows can change, affecting the performance of the structure.

-However, Allen believes that, in the construction industry or build environment, defective construction which causes failure may be caused due to numerous/several reasons that may not be easy to predict before or during the construction of a project.
+However, Allen believes that, in the construction industry or build environment, defective construction which causes failure may be caused due to numerous/several reasons.
+These may not be easy to predict before or during the construction of a project.
 The major causes of structural failure are defective designs that have not determined the actual loading conditions on the structural elements.
 Inferior construction materials may also be the cause since the loads are calculated for materials of specific characteristics.
-Structures may fail even if the design is satisfactory, but the materials are not able to withstand the loads.
+Structures may fail even if the design is satisfactory.
+This happens when the materials are not able to withstand the loads.

 “We at AF Consulting Engineers & Associates have witnessed in many scenarios where employment of unskilled labour in construction work becomes a huge problem, this is another reason for why we witness structural failures.
 Hence the reason why it is so important to appoint reputable professionals to educate, designers builders, homeowner builder’s…etc., to make each party fully conscious of the reasons why structures fail, and undertake all preventive measures preventing structures from failing,” he recommends.